tothpeter/hobby-type-and-learn/README.md

 [GitHub](https://github.com/tothpeter/type_and_learn_chrome_extension)

+You can create new cards from the highlighted text on a website by following these steps:

-After you sign in with your Type and Learn account, you can add any text from any page to your cards by following these steps:
+- Sign in with your Type and Learn account.
 - Highlight the text.
 - Right click on it.
 - Choose `add to Type and Learn` from the local menu.